Reviewed by: Hady Makhmalbaf Ph.D., PE, Sr. Mechanical Engineer

 All plumbing work must be done in accordance with local, state, and national building codes.
 In addition, some jobs may require a permit from the local authorities.
 Plumbing codes are designed to protect both the homeowner and the plumber, and they ensure that all work is completed safely and correctly.

-Plumbing codes are constantly changing, so plumbers will need to stay up-to-date on the latest code requirements.
+Plumbing codes are constantly changing, so designers and plumbers will need to stay up-to-date on the latest code requirements.
 The International Association of Plumbing and Mechanical Officials (IAPMO) provides a variety of resources that can help plumbers stay current with code changes, including the international plumbing code.

 What is the international plumbing code (IPC)?